Marc Crawford: Moore incident

 On February 16, 2004, when Crawford was coach of Vancouver, Colorado player Steve Moore concussed Vancouver captain Markus Näslund on a questionable hit.
 No penalty was called on the play, and the NHL later reviewed the incident and decided no penalty was warranted.
 However, Crawford was vocal about the incident and the failure of the NHL to respond.
 During another game against Colorado on March 8, 2004, Todd Bertuzzi grabbed and punched Moore from behind, and rode him into the ice, causing Moore to suffer three broken vertebrae and multiple facial lacerations, which ultimately ended his career.
 According to a Colorado player, Crawford was laughing at the situation at the time it occurred and was the subject of substantial criticism following the incident.

 Crawford, along with Bertuzzi and the Canucks organization, were named as defendants in a $19+ million (US) lawsuit by Moore.
 According to the suit, following the February 16 incident, Crawford encouraged his players to seek revenge, which led in part to the injury to Moore.
 Specifically, Moore alleged that Crawford, Bertuzzi and former general manager Brian Burke entered into "an unlawful plan and agreement to assault, batter and injure Moore at a future date for the injuries that Näslund had suffered during the Feb.
 16 game".
 The Canucks were fined US$250,000 by the NHL for "...failure to prevent the atmosphere that may have led to the incident".
 As the case approached trial in 2014, Moore increased the damages claim to $68 million.
 In August 2014, the lawsuit concluded with all parties agreeing to a confidential settlement.

 Abuse of players and apology

 In December 2019, multiple former players Crawford coached in the past came forward with stories of abuse, including Brent Sopel, Patrick O'Sullivan, Harold Druken and Sean Avery.
-Sopel had since clarified it was not his intention "to make any allegations against anyone or any organization", and Avery also offered support for Crawford.
+Sopel clarified it was not his intention "to make any allegations against anyone or any organization", and Avery also offered support for Crawford.

-The Chicago Blackhawks suspended Marc from his role as assistant coach following these allegations and opened an investigation.
+The Chicago Blackhawks suspended Crawford from his role as assistant coach following these allegations and opened an investigation.
 Crawford subsequently issued an apology to past players that brought forward stories of abuse.